PeterDrake/MeasuringUp/DIA0.md

 **Question 1:**  First consider the following questions.

--How are you reading this assignment?
+*How are you reading this assignment?

--Are you reading it on a phone or computer?
+*Are you reading it on a phone or computer?

--Are you reading it on a printed page of paper?
+*Are you reading it on a printed page of paper?
 If so, how did you obtain that page of paper?

--How did you access the assignment?
+*How did you access the assignment?
 On Canvas?
 In an email from a friend or instructor?

 In 150 words or less please write down how you accessed this assignment.